Damien Esquerré (Principal investigator)

 |

-Tarani Jindal (Masters student)
+Tarani Jindal (Masters student, co-supervised)

 Tarani is doing a Masters in Biosciences at the University of Melbourne co-supervised by Dr. Iliana Medina Guzman and myself.
 Interested in behavioural and evolutionary biology, her thesis will focus on studying sex-biased dispersal in Harlequin bugs and whether it is linked to the strength of chemical warning signal.
 She has worked with birds, fish and snakes in India, and is keen to explore the incredible fauna of Australia.
 Outside of research, Tarani enjoys performing arts (such as theatre and dance).